Why Intermittent Fasting Isn't The Best Diet For You

 I’m not always such a negative Nancy, so I’ll talk about some good things about intermittent fasting as well.

-There are some suggestions that intermittent fasting can reduce your blood pressure, which can be good for heart health.
-There is also the idea that intermittent fasting may help with blood sugar control and improve the bodies stress response, but the research is limited.
+There are some suggestions that intermittent fasting can reduce your blood pressure and reduce the fats in your blood, which can be good for heart health.
+There is also the idea that intermittent fasting may help with blood sugar control and improve the bodies stress response.

 These benefits of intermittent fasting aren’t really conclusive, so it’s not guaranteed you'll see these improvements.
-Any changes in your health are likely to be from the weight loss rather than the intermittent fasting itself.
+Any changes in your health may be from the weight loss rather than the intermittent fasting itself.
 Also, these benefits only arise if the diet is maintained in the long term, which can be difficult.

 But everybody is different and what works for one person won't work for another, so you may feel it’s right for you.
-It’s important to consider the whole picture when starting a weight loss diet and hopefully this blog post has done that.
+It’s important to consider the whole picture when starting a weight loss diet as you'll need to be able to stick to it long term.

-I hope you’ve enjoyed this blog post and it’s given you some food for thought.
+I hope you’ve enjoyed this blog post.
 Let me know if there's any popular diets you want me to write about next!

 Bye for now! 👋